soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 ### Task 5: Obtain connection settings for use with the Azure Function implementation

-1. Once the Function App has been provisioned, open the **Fabrikam_Oil** resource group and select the link for the Storage Account that was created in the last task.
+1. Once the Function App has been provisioned, open the **Fabrikam_Oil** resource group and select the link for the Storage Account that was created in Task 2.

    ![Select Function Storage Account](media/select-function-storage-account.png)